hyperledger/iroha/docs/source/guides/configuration.rst

   track a transaction if for some reason it is not updated with new rounds.
   However large values increase the average number of connected clients during each round.
+- ``"initial_peers`` is an optional parameter specifying list of peers a node will use after startup instead of peers from genesis block.
+It could be useful when you add a new node to the network where the most of initial peers became malicious.
+Example:

+  ``"initial_peers" : [{"address":"127.0.0.1:10001", "public_key":
+  "bddd58404d1315e0eb27902c5d7c8eb0602c16238f005773df406bc191308929"}]``

+  Typically you should not need to use this option.

 Logging
 -------